-- Each degree must be unique; a student may not receive the same degree or certificate twice from Navarro College. - A student can graduate with up to four types of degrees as follows: - Associate of Arts (AA), - Associate of Science (AS), - Associate of Applied Science (AAS)-multiple AAS degrees allowed as long as each degree is of a distinct and separate major, and - Associate of Arts in Teaching (AAT). - Each degree must consist of fifteen (15) additional hours beyond the first degree plan completed in residence at Navarro College with a GPA of 2.0 or better.
-These hours may be taken concurrently allowing the simultaneous conferring of both degrees. - Freshmen orientation and physical activity coursework cannot be used to satisfy the fifteen (15) additional hour requirement. - A student may only participate (walk across the stage) once per commencement ceremony.
+- Each degree must be unique; a student may not receive the same degree or certificate twice from Navarro College. - A student can graduate with up to four types of degrees as follows: - · Associate of Arts (AA), - · Associate of Science (AS), - Associate of Applied Science (AAS)-multiple AAS degrees allowed as long as each degree is of a distinct and separate major, and - Associate of Arts in Teaching (AAT). - Each degree must consist of fifteen (15) additional hours beyond the first degree plan completed in residence at Navarro College with a GPA of 2.0 or better.
+These hours may be taken concurrently allowing the simultaneous conferring of both degrees. - Physical activity coursework cannot be used to satisfy the fifteen (15) additional hour requirement.